yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

   - Configure more than one AWS cloud provider with different CIDR block prefixes and selecting the **Create a new VPC** option.
   - Creating a new VPC with an CIDR block that overlaps with any of the existing subnets.

-### NTP setup
+For information on configuring your regions, see [Global deployment](#global-deployment).

+#### SSH Key Pairs

+To be able to provision Amazon Elastic Compute Cloud (EC2) instances with YugabyteDB, YugabyteDB Anywhere requires SSH access.
+The following are two ways to provide SSH access:

+- Enable YugabyteDB Anywhere to create and manage [Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+In this mode, YugabyteDB Anywhere creates SSH Key Pairs across all the regions you choose to set up and stores the relevant private key part of these locally in order to SSH into future EC2 instances.
+- Use your own existing Key Pairs.
+To do this, provide the name of the Key Pair, as well as the private key content and the corresponding SSH user.
+This information must be the same across all the regions you provision.

+If you use YugabyteDB Anywhere to manage SSH Key Pairs for you and you deploy multiple YugabyteDB Anywhere instances across your environment, then the AWS provider name should be unique for each instance of YugabyteDB Anywhere integrating with a given AWS account.

+#### Advanced

 You can customize the Network Time Protocol server, as follows:

-- Select **Use provider’s NTP server** to enable cluster nodes to connect to the AWS internal time servers.
+- Select **Use AWS's NTP server** to enable cluster nodes to connect to the AWS internal time servers.
 For more information, consult the AWS documentation such as [Keeping time with Amazon time sync service](https://aws.amazon.com/blogs/aws/keeping-time-with-amazon-time-sync-service/).
-- Select **Manually add NTP Servers** to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.
+- Select **Specify Custom NTP Server(s)** to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.
-- Select **Don't set up NTP** to prevent YugabyteDB Anywhere from performing any NTP configuration on the cluster nodes.
+- Select **Assume NTP server configured in machine image** to prevent YugabyteDB Anywhere from performing any NTP configuration on the cluster nodes.
 For data consistency, ensure that NTP is correctly configured on your machine image.

 ## Global deployment

-For deployment, YugabyteDB Anywhere aims to provide you with easy access to the many regions that AWS makes available globally.
+For deployment, YugabyteDB Anywhere aims to provide you with access to the many regions that AWS makes available globally.
 To that end, YugabyteDB Anywhere allows you to select which regions to which you wish to deploy and supports two different ways of configuring your setup, based on your environment: YugabyteDB Anywhere-managed configuration and self-managed configuration.

 ### YugabyteDB Anywhere-managed configuration